terenkur/terrenkur/README.md

    ```bash
    cp bot/.env.example bot/.env
    ```
-   Generate a Twitch Chat OAuth token for your bot account at [twitchapps.com/tmi](https://twitchapps.com/tmi/) (it starts with `oauth:`) and set it as `TWITCH_OAUTH_TOKEN` in `bot/.env`.
+   If a chat token already exists in the `bot_tokens` table, the bot will use it and the `TWITCH_OAUTH_TOKEN` variable can be omitted.
+Otherwise generate a Twitch Chat OAuth token for your bot account at [twitchapps.com/tmi](https://twitchapps.com/tmi/) (it starts with `oauth:`) and set it as `TWITCH_OAUTH_TOKEN` in `bot/.env` to seed the table on the first run.
 The bot can also log channel point rewards, new followers and subs.
 To enable these features set the following variables in `bot/.env`:

    ```
    TWITCH_CLIENT_ID=your-client-id